CrumpLab/rstatsforpsych/docs/Lab1_Basics.md

 some_characters <- c(letters, words)
 ```

 Remember that vectors have different classes depending on what kind of elements are inside the vector.
-This is important, because in general R requires that **all of the elements** in a vector have the **same** class.
+This is important, because R requires that **all of the elements** in a vector have the **same** class.

 ```r